 Tips from Well-Known Chefs:

 Chef Ina Garten: “Always taste and season your dish as you go.
-Potatoes absorb a lot of flavor, so don’t hesitate to add a bit more salt or pepper to get the most out of your dish.”
+Potatoes soak up a ton of flavor, so don’t be afraid to season a little more heavily on the salt or pepper side to really maximize your meal.”

-Chef Alton Brown: “Bacon grease adds an extra layer of savory depth to stews and sauces, especially when combined with buttery potatoes.
+Chef Alton Brown: “Bacon grease brings an extra layer of savory depth to stews and sauces, especially when contrasted with buttery potatoes.

 Frequently Asked Questions: